World-Class Cybersecurity Professionals at your Service

 "The overall objective was to demonstrate & raise awareness amongst the board members.
 It is a regulatory obligation to ensure that the board are aware of their duties when it comes to incident response & cyber management.
 It was very important to run this workshop in my opinion… because although we have incident response plans internally, it was imperative to test them & the board’s engagement with a well-defined scenario created by myself and Amar.

 The muscle memory for the board and raising awareness among them regarding roles and responsibilities were the key tangible benefits.
 We’ve also been able to test the board’s decision-making skills which was vital.
-Improved awareness amongst board members regarding Cyber Incident Response and other Cybersecurity issues was evident, especially after the second workshop in 2021.
+Improved awareness amongst board members regarding Cyber Incident Response and other Cybersecurity issues was evident, especially after the second workshop.
 For many organisations, I would recommend that it should be on their agenda to run a workshop like this, especially from a board perspective."

 Mudassar Ulhaq